chrismgonzalez/stem-demo/README.md

 This demo used CloudFormation to deploy the necessary infrastructure that includes:

-* An AWS Timeseries database and database table
+* An AWS Timeseries database and database table.
-* A an Iot topic rule
+* An Iot topic rule.
-* An IAM role to allow the AWS IoT service to write data to AWS Timeseries on your behalf
+* An IAM role to allow the AWS IoT service to write data to AWS Timeseries on your behalf.

+## Pre-requisites

+* You have an active AWS account, you can create one [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all)
+* Your user or IAM instance role (if you're using an EC2/Cloud9 instance) has proper IAM permissions to write to the Iot Data endpoint
+  * You will need this policy:
+    ```json
+    {
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "iot:Connect",
+                "iot:Publish",
+                "iot:GetThingShadow",
+                "iot:UpdateThingShadow",
+            ],
+            "Resource": "*"
+        }
+    ]
+}
+    ```
+* Your runtime environment (the computer or device you are running this program on) has [Python3 and Pip3 installed].
+If you're using a fairly new computer, you probably already have a recent version of Python installed.
+  * On a mac `which python3` and `which pip3`

 ## IaC deployment